metno/S-ENDA-documentation/source/use_case_climate_projection.rst

    Brief description of the reason for and outcome of this Use Case, or a high-level description of the sequence of actions and the outcome of executing the Use Case.

-Various users who work with climate adaptation or products for climate adaptation must obtain relevant data on expected future climate change (climate projections), including hydrology and natural hazards.
+Various users who work with climate adaptation or products for climate adaptation must obtain relevant data on expected future climate change
+(climate projections), including hydrology and natural hazards.
 The Norwegian Climate Service Center will calculate new climate and hydrology projections (expected changes in the future) for Norway up to the year 2100.

+Climate projections have a systematic bias for temperature and precipitation.
+Because of this they run climate models for 100 years or so, such that they have an overlap with observational gridded datasets for 30-40 years.
+The time period where the climate projections and observational datasets overlaps is used to compute systematic differences that are used to rescale climate projections such that the systematic differences are removed.

+National services (such at MET) downscale and remove biases from the global projections to get it to fit more locally.
+MET downscales using both numerical models and stastical methods.

 This use case focuses on the new projections for the yearly average and extreme air temperatures in Norway, forward in time to year 2100.